-The benefits of internships for bachelor's degree recipients is well-established, but a recent survey highlights how degree-relevant internships may improve outcomes for community college students too, Ashley Artrip and Zac Auter write for Gallup.
+The benefits of internships for bachelor's degree recipients are well-established, but a survey highlights how degree-relevant internships may improve outcomes for community college students too, Ashley Artrip and Zac Auter write for Gallup.

 Although two-thirds of community college students work while in school, not every work experience will improve their career outcomes, Artrip and Auter write.
 Degree-relevant work experience, however, can double a community college graduate's chance of finding a good job quickly after college, finds the Gallup-Strada Associate Degree Graduate Study.

 To conduct the survey, researchers at Gallup surveyed 2,548 U.S. adults whose highest level of education was an associate degree.